exoplatform/exo-documentation/docs/UserWallet.rst

 Tansactions details
 ~~~~~~~~~~~~~~~~~~~~

-The amount of the last transaction is displayed in wallet interface
+The amount of the last transaction is displayed in the wallet interface

 |image13|